AsteriskAmpersand/Ice-Stable/README.md

 - "Sword: Hop":
   - All sword hops can now be cancelled into a roll, just like forward hop.
   - Reduced endlag on sword hops.
-  - Forward: Hop distance increased to 2.45m (up from 1.8m)
+  - Forward: Hop distance increased to 2.45m (up from 1.8m).
-  - Left: Hop distance increased to 2.5m (up from 1.7m)
+  - Left: Hop distance increased to 2.5m (up from 1.7m).
-  - Right: Hop distance increased to 2.5m (up from 2.0m)
+  - Right: Hop distance increased to 2.5m (up from 2.0m).
-  - Backward: Hop distance increased to 2.35m (up from 1.7m)
+  - Backward: Hop distance increased to 2.35m (up from 1.7m).
-  - > These hops were both unable to out distance and unable iframe through Monster attacks without heavy skill investment.
-This change makes it possible to at least out distance some attacks now, while keeping these hops generally weaker than other weapon hops.
+  - > Sword hops in vanilla have a significant issue with spacing, as the limited distance combined with the low iframes make it difficult or in many cases impossible to iframe or out space attacks without investing in evasion skills.
+These changes aim to improve the overall survivability and mobility of sword mode.
 Also fixes an odd descrepancy in vanilla where left hop is significantly shorter than right hop.
 - Special Claw Shot:
   - MV increased to 8+61 (up from 7+55).
   - Element Modifier increased to 1.2x (up from 1.0x).